ibonobo/5minbootstrap/README.md

 Enter the initial root password from your hosting provider, then run:

 	root@server# passwd
-IB note: on a minimal Debian install, you might have to run
-$ apt-get update && apt-get install git ansible nano sshpass

 ## Step 2: Fetch the bootstrap recipe